zahra-ali-jaffer/dsa-practice/yr_2_java-practice/8_Hash_Tables/README.md

 # Hash Tables and Java Collections Framework (JCF)

-This repository contains a comprehensive overview of **hash tables, hash functions, collisions, chaining, Java specifics, load factor, resizing, String hashing, and Java Collections Framework classes**.
+This file contains a comprehensive overview of **hash tables, hash functions, collisions, chaining, Java specifics, load factor, resizing, String hashing, and Java Collections Framework classes**.
 It also includes explanations of common **doubts and pitfalls** encountered when learning hash tables in Java.

 ---